espra/core/src/zero/README.md

 **Running Ampify Zero**

-Once you have an instance setup, you can use `amprun` to run all the
+Once you have an instance setup, you can use `ampzero run` to run
-components at once, e.g. to run the above `kickass`, you'd:
+all the components at once, e.g. to run the above `kickass`, you'd:

-    $ amprun kickass
+    $ ampzero run kickass

 Behind the scenes, this would start up a bunch of different processes: